 10 Even there shall thy hand lead me, and thy right hand shall hold me.

 Even if we flew in a jet plane, or a spaceship for that matter, we cannot escape God.
-A submarine would not get us deep enough to run from Him.
+A submarine would not get us deep enough to hide from Him.

 God Sees Us

-Ah, we come to my favourite section of this Psalm, verses 11 and 12.
-If you read my post, The Night Fear Left, you will know why.
+Ah, we now come to my favourite section of this Psalm, verses 11 and 12.
+If you read my post, Breakthrough Verses for Freedom from Fear of the Dark, you will know why.
 If you missed it, you can catch it here.

 11 If I say, Surely the darkness shall cover me; even the night shall be light about me.